icambridge-old/framework/README.md

 framework
 =========

 A simple web framework in Golang.
 A major work in progress.
+I have no idea what I want or what I'll end up with.

 ### If you're wanting to use a web framework in go